This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 There is an old saying that goes like this.

-For this reason, it has been used by workers in professions that involve carrying heavy objects, such as liquor stores, rice stores, and lumber dealers.
+For this reason, it has been used by workers in occupations that require carrying heavy objects, such as liquor stores, rice stores, and lumber stores.

 Is that really true?
-And where should you tighten it to see results?
+And where should you tighten your muscles for the best results?

 Let's ask an expert!
 So we went to talk to Dr. Ishizaka, a judo therapist who runs Ishizaka Osteopathic Clinic in Chofu, Tokyo!

-By tightening the apron, "I won't hurt my back even if I carry something heavy" and "It protects my back", etc.
+By tightening the apron, "it won't hurt your back even if you carry something heavy" and "it protects your back", etc.

-I've heard this question frequently for a long time, but from your perspective, what kind of results can we expect from this treatment?
+I've been asking this question for a long time, but from your perspective, what kind of results can we expect from this?

-Dr. Ishizaka: In conclusion, when you wear an apron, it puts pressure on your abdominal area, so what people in the past said about it being useful for preventing back pain when carrying heavy objects was correct.
+Dr. Ishizaka: To conclude, when you wear an apron, it puts pressure on your abdominal area, so it seems like what people in the past said was correct: "It helps prevent back pain when carrying heavy objects."

-By squeezing the iliac bone, the waist is tightened and abdominal pressure is applied.
-This causes the muscles to wake up and "stabilize the waist joints."
-For that reason, I think aprons are good for the waist.
+By tightening the ilium, the waist tightens and abdominal pressure is applied.
+This activates the muscles and "stabilizes the hip joints."
+For this reason, I think aprons are good for the waist.

 Dr. Ishizaka: When it comes to choking, first of all, it's about the position.
 It's the part above the pelvis called the ilium.
 For men, it's right around the "belt".